ChanghoonHyun/boilerplate_mysql/README.md

 ## How to load schema and data

-1. Run `./reset_database.py` to load schema and data to database
+1. Run `boilerplate_mysql/ $ ./reset_database.py` to load schema and data to database

 ## How to alter schema and data

-1. Create a folder under history folder in the format YYYYMMDD
+1. Create a folder under history folder in the format YYYYMMDD for your patch date

-2. Write alter query for schema and data
+1. Write alter query for schema and data

+1. Run `boilerplate_mysql/ $ ./alter_database.py`

+1. Input your patch date